SamCarlberg/fxbehaviors/README.md

 actions are specified by lambda expressions or method references instead of magic strings which API consumers must provide and `switch` on.

+## Improvements vs JavaFX API

+- No magic strings!
+  - Typos are compile-time exceptions, not runtime headaches
+- Easier to define multiple inputs for single actions
+  - e.g. define multiple sets of key presses that result in the same action
+- Builder pattern for creating bindings instead of weird with-ers (`.alt()`, `.shift()`, etc)

 ## Defining Custom Behaviors

 ### Old